Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-In addition to the conditions (iii-a) and (iii-b) in Assumption~\ref{ass:crnerg} and the definition of the slow submatrix $\underline{\underline \zeta}^s$, the definition of the conserved submatrix $\underline{\underline \zeta}^c$ and the assumption of separation of reaction sets $\mathcal K^c, \mathcal K^s$ (\ref{ass:cons}), imply that for any $t>0$ and by the stochastic averaging theorem, we again have a martingale, for any function $g\in\mathcal C^1_c$ of both the slow and conserved quantities given by Identifying the limiting occupation measure $\Gamma$ in terms of $\mu_{(\underline v_s;\underline v_c)}$ proceeds exactly in the same way as in Lemma~\ref{lem:crnlimit-ts} and the above can be rewritten as where $\bar L_{s;c}$ is the linear operator obtained by replacing the rates $\lambda_k^{\mathrm{CR}}$ in (\ref{eq:genlimit-cons}) by averaged rates $\bar\lambda_k^{\mathrm{CR}}$ from (\ref{eq:averates-cons}).
-In addition to identifying $\underline V_s$ by (\ref{eq:crnlimit-ts}), condition (ii) insures that $\underline V_c$ can also be identified as the solution of the well-posed martingale problem given by (\ref{eq:crnlimit-cons}). \end{proof}

-It is clear that the result on the limiting dynamics of the conserved quantities which change on the time scale $dt$ holds even if we do not have any slow species on this time scale, in which case (\ref{ass:cons}) is trivially satisfied.
+It is clear that the result on the limiting dynamics of the conserved quantities which change on the time scale $dt$ holds even if we do not have any slow species on this time scale.
 We then only have the dynamics of conserved quantities following (\ref{eq:crnlimit-cons2}) with the rates $\bar\lambda_k^{\mathrm{CR}}$ obtained using the stationary probability measure for the fast species $\mu_{\underline v_c}(\cdot)$ which depends on the conserved quantities only.
 Analogously, it is possible that the dynamics of conserved species on time scale $dt$ is trivial in which case we have the dynamics of slow quantities following (\ref{eq:crnlimit-ts}) with $\underline V_c(u)=\underline v_c, u>0$.
 Furthermore, if we have a reaction network on three scales, it is obvious how to write the analogous result for the conserved quantities on whichever slower time scale their dynamics is.
-Both of these situations appear in the dynamics of the heterogeneous reaction network models, and we have now provided all of the tools we need for our results on models with movement between compartments.
+Both of these situations appear in the dynamics of compartment reaction network models, and the above lemmas provide all the tools we need for our results on models with movement between compartments.

+\begin{example}[(Michaelis--Menten kinetics)] One of the simplest multi-scale reaction systems with conserved quantities on the fast time scale leads to the well-known Michaelis--Menten kinetics.
+A {substrate} $S$ is transformed into a {product} $P$ with the help of an {enzyme} $E$ via a {complex} $ES$ formed by enzyme and substrate.
+The set of reactions is

+The sum of numbers of free and bound enzymes $E,ES$ is a constant, which will be denoted $m$ (also the sum of numbers $S, ES, P$ molecules is a constant but $S,P$ will be more abundant and they will not effectively contribute to a conserved quantity on the fast time scale).
+We denote molecules numbers by $x_S, x_E, x_{ES}$ and $x_P$, let $\underline x = (x_S, x_E, x_{ES}, x_P)$ and let the reaction rates be given by mass action kinetics,